gtwy/IPv6forDuckDNS/README.md

 1. Create cron job
    1. DuckDNS recommends a 5 minute interval
    1. You can pipe the output to a log file or /dev/null.

+# Autoconfig
+I'm currently working on an autoconfig script to replace the manual config script.
+It's not yet functional.